Modules in Python

 module_name is the name of the file without

 import statement searches the module, parses and execute it's content and makes it available to the client program.
-A client program or simply client is a program which uses a classes, functions and variables defined in a module without knowing the implementation details.
-To refer to the classes, function or variables in the client program prefix it with module name.
+A client program or simply client is a program which uses classes, functions or variables defined in a module without knowing the implementation details.
+To refer to the module class, function or variables in the client program prefix it with the module's name.
 For example, to call a function named

 timer() defined inside a module named

 Create a new file named

 my_module.py and add the following code to it.

 A_CONSTANT = 100 name = 'a variable' def great_printer(): print("first great_printer() definition") def doo_hickey(arg): print("doo_hickey() called with argument:", arg)

 Now we create a separate program (or client) named

 my_module.py with the following code.